danbabalola/Portfolio/nba_analysis/README.md

-D. Explanation of tools and libraries utilized in the Jupyter Notebook In our modeling training, we utilized several powerful libraries and classes essential for machine learning tasks in Python.
+## D. Explanation of tools and libraries utilized in the Jupyter Notebook
+In our modeling training, we utilized several powerful libraries and classes essential for machine learning tasks in Python.
 We used Pandas, Matplotlib.pyplot, and Scikit-learn.
 Within Scikit-learn, we leveraged specific classes tailored for machine learning tasks.
 RandomForestClassifier has enabled effective classification and regression through its ensemble learning method based on decision trees.
 For regularization and feature selection in high-dimensional datasets, we utilized Lasso and Ridge linear regression techniques.
 LogisticRegression has proven valuable for binary classification tasks, offering simplicity and interpretability.
 Hyperparameter tuning has been optimized using GridSearchCV, enhancing model performance.
 Lastly, StandardScaler has been crucial for preprocessing data by standardizing features, ensuring uniform scales and improving the efficiency and convergence of many machine learning algorithms, particularly in the context of big data analysis.

-C. Detailed walkthrough of the analysis workflow
+## E. Detailed walkthrough of the analysis workflow
 Our workflow process was split across several notebooks, but it follows the sequence of data gathering, data wrangling, exploratory data analysis, model building and final conclusion.
 In the model building phase, we split the data into test and training with the game result as our y variable and the rest as the x variables.
 We split the test and training data into a 1:2 ratio split.

-D. Explanation of statistical methods, machine learning algorithms, or other techniques applied In the 'game_wins_modeling' notebook, we employed various ML algorithms and regression methods: Logistic Regression, Lasso Regression, Ridge Regression, Decision Trees, and Random Forest.
+## F. Explanation of statistical methods, machine learning algorithms, or other techniques applied
+In the 'game_wins_modeling' notebook, we employed various ML algorithms and regression methods: Logistic Regression, Lasso Regression, Ridge Regression, Decision Trees, and Random Forest.
 Among these methods, Logistic Regression was the most accurate and precise predictor and proved to be quite useful due to its effectiveness at predicting a binary variable (Win or Loss).
 We measured 'accuracy' as the ability to predict a game's final score in the testing data.
 This was calculated as a proportion of correctly predicted games to the total amount of games.

--
-III.
+# III.
 Results and Analysis

-A. BoxScore: Model Training
+## A. BoxScore: Model Training
 Using a train size of 75%, we build training and testing dataframes.
 Our list of constant variables toggled quite a bit as we assessed relevant factors in improving the model’s accuracy.
 After utilizing linear probability to determine the effect of each variable, we arrived at a final list of relevant variables: ['E_OFF_RATING', 'PLUS_MINUS_y', 'E_REB_PCT', 'FTA', 'FG3_PCT_x'] (_y indicates a team data average, _x indicates an individual game statistic).

-B. BoxScore: Visualizations and EDA
+## B. BoxScore: Visualizations and EDA
 For the most part, the visualizations of these variables are unremarkable.
 Since our factors are already aggregated to the teams, what we see in our visualizations are just indicators of frequency which doesn’t allow us to better understand which type of teams might find success.
 Since the win/loss data is binary, we would also be unable to glean anything from a scatter plot relating the variables to the wins/losses.

-A. Presentation of findings from the Jupyter Notebook From our models, we have the following summary results.
+## C. Presentation of findings from the Jupyter Notebook
+From our models, we have the following summary results.

 game_wins_modeling Data